 Teachers use the SEND information that we collect from feeder nursery or other primary schools and parents/carers as well as our own information and assessments to plan lessons and differentiate provision for pupils with SEND.

-Learning Plans and Pupil Passports are in place for pupils with SEND who require specific adjustments to be made for them in school.
+Individual Education Plans (IEPs) are in place for pupils with SEND who require specific adjustments to be made for them in school.

 The provision may be, but not limited to targeted interventions for: speech and language development, memory difficulties, literacy and dyslexia, numeracy, social skills development, handwriting development, emotional development, support with organisation and planning.
 We aim to quickly identify under-achievement and address it at individual or group level.